capital-american/Capital-American-Shaman/src/pages/products/delta-9-gummies-3chi.md

 ### WHY CHOOSE DELTA 9 GUMMIES VS. HHC, THCV, OR DELTA 8 GUMMIES?

-Delta 9 legal THC gummies can provide a different experience from gummies made from our other cannabinoids –  THCv, HHC and Delta 8.
+Delta 9 legal THC gummies can provide a different experience from gummies made from our other cannabinoids –  THCV, HHC and Delta 8.
 The best choice really boils down to the person, their goals and how their body reacts to each cannabinoid.
 Delta 9 tends to be the more potent and intoxicating cannabinoid, slightly more than HHC.
 So the question becomes – What experience am I looking for?

 **What is stronger Delta 8 or Delta 9?**